raghav5711/commit.design/README.md

 ## Overview

-Cinthias is a meticulously crafted clone of a renowned product designer's website.
+Commit  is a meticulously crafted clone of a renowned product designer's website.
 The project showcases smooth scrolling effects and intricate animations to create an engaging user experience.

 ## Features